Detecting Group Anomalies in Tera-Scale Multi-Aspect Data via Dense-Subtensor Mining: Preliminaries and Problem Definition

 \subsection{Problem Definition}

-Based on the concepts and density measures in the previous sections, we define the problem of top-$k$ dense-subtensor detection in a large-scale tensor in Definition~\ref{defn:problem}. \begin{definition}[Large-scale Top-$k$ Densest Subtensor Detection] a large-scale relation $\TR$ not fitting in memory, the number of subtensors $k$, and a density measure $\density$, {\bf (2) Find:} the top-$k$ subtensors of $\TR$ with the highest density in terms of $\density$. \end{definition}
+Based on the concepts and density measures in the previous sections, we define the problem of top-$k$ dense-subtensor detection in a large-scale tensor in Definition~\ref{defn:problem}. \begin{problem}[Large-scale Top-$k$ Densest Subtensor Detection] a large-scale relation $\TR$ not fitting in memory, the number of subtensors $k$, and a density measure $\density$, {\bf (2) Find:} the top-$k$ subtensors of $\TR$ with the highest density in terms of $\density$. \end{problem}

 Even when we restrict our attention to finding one subtensor in a matrix fitting in memory (i.e., $k=1$ and $N=2$), obtaining an exact solution takes $O((\sum_{n=1}^{N}|\TR_{n}|)^{6})$ time \cite{goldberg1984finding,khuller2009finding}, which is infeasible for large-scale tensors.
 Thus, our focus in this work is to design an approximate algorithm with (1) near-linear scalability with all aspects of $\TR$, which does not fit in memory, (2) an approximation guarantee at least for some density measures, and (3) meaningful results on real-world data.